 h.
-Income from Overtime Work, Part Time Jobs, Second Jobs, and Bonuses Generally, such income cannot be considered stable and reliable unless it has continued and is verified for 2 years.
+Income from Overtime Work, Part Time Jobs, Second Jobs, and Bonuses

+Generally, such income cannot be considered stable and reliable unless it has continued and is verified for 2 years.
 To include income from these sources as income:

-- the income must be consistent. - there must be a reasonable likelihood that it will continue in the foreseeable future based on its compatibility with the hours of duty and other work conditions of the borrower's primary job and, - how long the borrower has been employed under such an arrangement.
+- the income must be consistent, - there must be a reasonable likelihood that it will continue in the foreseeable future based on its compatibility with the hours of duty and other work conditions of the borrower's primary job and, - how long the borrower has been employed under such an arrangement.

-h.
-Income from Overtime Work, Part Time Jobs, Second Jobs, and Bonuses, continued The lender may use this income, if not eligible for inclusion in income, but verified for at least 12 months, to offset debts of 6 to 24 months duration.
+The lender may use this income, if not eligible for inclusion in income, but verified for at least 12 months, to offset debts of 6 to 24 months duration.
 An explanation of why the income was used to offset must be documented on VA Form 26-6393, Loan Analysis.